signaldatascience/R-curriculum/assignments/3-advanced-topics/nlp/nlp.md

 * How many pages of API requests need to be downloaded to retrieve all comments on issue #17 posted on or before May 12th, 2012?

 * Write a Python script using the [`urllib.request`](https://docs.python.org/3/library/urllib.request.html#module-urllib.request) module to download the API calls which include all comments on issue #17 of the GitHub Linux repository on or before May 12, 2012.
+Save the downloaded API calls to disk.

-Replace all instances of the *strings* `"\r\n"` or `"\n"` with actual linebreaks.
+* Open the downloaded files in a text editor and replace all instances of the *strings* `"\r\n"` or `"\n"` with spaces.

 * Use the [`json`](https://docs.python.org/3/library/json.html) module, specifically the `loads()` function, along with the [`csv`](https://docs.python.org/3/library/csv.html) module to create a CSV with columns for the comment poster's username and the comment text.